How to file for compensation after developing work-related tendonitis

 Georgia workers’ compensation for occupational tendonitis injuries

 Although most people think of job-related injuries as those involving sudden mishaps like car accidents or slips and falls, many workplace injuries are not so immediate and clear.
-The injuries that occur over a period, such as tendonitis, may pose a significant challenge when pursuing a workers’ comp claim.
+Certain injuries, like tendonitis, occur over a long period of time and may pose a significant challenge when pursuing a workers’ comp settlement for shoulder injuries, elbow injuries, or other injuries related to repetitive movements.

-Suppose you have experienced any disability for tendonitis whether permanent or temporary, you can file for a tendonitis workers’ comp settlement.
+If you’ve experienced any disability due to work-related tendonitis, whether permanent or temporary, you can file a tendonitis workers’ comp claim.
 Please report it to your employer immediately, and consult with a doctor right away.

 Georgia’s workers’ compensation pays for both scheduled and unscheduled losses and temporary total disability benefits if you cannot work for more than 1 week.
 Workers’ comp should also help to cover medical costs, including physical therapy, emergency room visits, surgeries and follow-up appointments.